tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicebus/index.md

    - Azure Germany: `namespaceName.servicebus.cloudapi.de`
    - Azure China: `namespaceName.servicebus.chinacloudapi.cn`
    - United States government: `namespaceName.servicebus.usgovcloudapi.net`
 - **"Classic" or RDFE management**: APIs that provide programmatic access to much of the functionality available through the Azure portal.
 These APIs have `management.core.windows.net` in the URI.

+> [!IMPORTANT]
+> RDFE APIs will be [**obsolete and retired**](https://blogs.msdn.microsoft.com/servicebus/2018/11/01/deprecating-service-management-support-for-azure-service-bus-relay-and-event-hubs/) on November 1, 2019 and should no longer be used.

 ## REST operation groups